 Please note that a faculty member with a joint appointment spanning two Kellogg departments, one of which is within the student's own program, cannot be used as someone from outside the student's program.

 After completing the coursework and the written qualifying examination, a student takes an oral examination in which he or she proposes a dissertation topic or other substantive piece of research, discusses its significance, and explains the research methods to be used and any preliminary results.
 Kellogg doctoral students must propose their dissertation by the end of the summer of their fourth year of study or by the deadline set by their program — whichever comes first.
 Students should consult with their PhD coordinators to determine their programs’ dissertation deadlines.
+Students who do not meet predetermined deadlines and degree requirements may face academic probation and/or risk exclusion from the PhD Program.
+Questions about academic progress and degree requirements should be addressed to each student’s PhD coordinator and/or academic advisor.

 Dissertation and Final Examination